nus-cs2103-AY1920S1/duke/docs/README.md

 Example of usage:

-`trivia`
+User input: `trivia`
-'The art and practice of garden cultivation and management is called what?'
+Chatbot: `The art and practice of garden cultivation and management is called what?` User input: `Agriculture`
-'Agriculture'

 Expected outcome:

-`Sorry, the answer is Horticulture.
+Chatbot: `Sorry, the answer is Horticulture.
 Better luck next time!`